GENERAL

 The easiest and most direct way is to post it in the #suggestions channel over at the official Reentry Discord group.
 I'm active there, and we have a team of Test Pilots who registers and handles suggestions and feedback.
 Posting the log file also helps.

 The Reentry project is a very complex one.
 It requires me to push many of the boundaries and limitations of the Unity game engine, as well as my own capabilities.
 What you currently see is the absolute best I can do with my current skills and game engine limitations.
 However, I frequently try to improve every aspect of this sim, either logic or visuals, and if I figure out or learn something new to improve the game, I will.
-This game is an ongoing project and you will (and maybe have already seen) many improvements both before and after the 1.0 milestone.
+This game is an ongoing project and you will (and maybe have already seen) many improvements after the 1.0 milestone.

 However, as mentioned above, I hope to improve and make this game better and better for as long as I can support it.